jeisen0105/Cyclistic/README.md

 ## Step 6: Act

 The final section, Act, translates the findings into actionable business recommendations.
+The analysis reveals that casual riders are primarily leisure-focused, seasonal, and location-dependent users.
+Therefore, the strategic action plan will focus on Seasonal Pre-conversion, Flexible Weekend Options, and Geotargeted Marketing to capture and convert these users into dependable annual members.

 ### Recommendations: